 In 2018, the IRS cleared a path for employers to create a different kind of student loan payoff program that could help attract employees.
 The program was created by Abbott Laboratories, but companies of all sizes could use a similar approach.

-The IRS allowed Abbott to help its employees save for retirement and pay down student debt with a new program that allows people who direct a certain amount of their paycheck to pay off student loans to also get a contribution from Abbott for their retirement accounts.
+The IRS allowed Abbott to help its employees save for retirement and pay down student debt with a program that allows employees who use at least 2% of their eligible salary to pay down a qualifying student loan to get a 5% contribution from Abbott annually into their 401(k).

 Abbott’s program might inspire more employers to implement similar programs, where the company can make a tax-free contribution to the employee’s 401(k) on the condition the employee makes student loan payments.